Table of Contents

 Size of Beagles

-Every good Beagle breed profile will discuss size.
-These dogs are known as small dogs since they measure from 13-16 inches high at the shoulder.
+There are different sizes to this breed.
+These dogs are known as medium to small dogs since they measure from 13-16 inches high at the shoulder.

 Most will weigh between 26-33 pounds.
 Like all breeds, the female dog is usually smaller than the males.